IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `id` is the asset id of the dataset.
 One of `name` or `id` must be specified.
 - `output` specifies the format of the output.
 This field is optional.
 - `file-name` specifies the name of the file to which the output is written.
 This field is optional.
+- `location` specifies path to the physical location of the dataset.
+It is used when duplicate names are allowed.

 A status code is printed to the output.
 A status code of 0 indicates successful completion of the command.